duffcodester/hm/README.md

 -  Why did we use --drb in .rspec for sample_app?
 It causes error for rspec tests when running spork.
 Also, guard is still not working and spork appears not to have effect on test speed.
 -  Add schema info to challenge model files as in parent model files.
 (Can't remember the command.)
 -  Could use some rspec test refactoring.
+-  1/1/13 - Changed challenges point_value to int datatype and associated validations.
+Working on trying to display challenges from db.
+Changed create_challenge_path to new_challenge_path since route was redundant.
+Link to Browse challenges displays all challenges in db in ordered list.

 ## Acceptance Criteria ##
 NYS  = not yet started